About the Club

 The club is an advocate for the use of cycling as an alternative form of transportation.
 Several members of the club have made presentations to the local government on matters related to cycling.
 The club also assists the Municipality in helping to maintain and improve the section of the Waterfront Trail that passes through Clarington.

-The club has a group liability insurance policy that applies to all club members on any club sponsored ride.
+The club has a group liability insurance policy that applies to all club members on any club-sponsored ride.
 The policy requires that club members wear a helmet on all rides.
 The insurance policy applies to club members only.
-It does not apply to visitors and hence no visitors are allowed on any club sponsored ride.
+It does not apply to visitors and hence no visitors are allowed on any club-sponsored ride.
 Individual members are still required to have their own health and accident insurance policies.

 Club rides take place every Tuesday and Saturday from late April until early October.
 They are for club members only.
 The Saturday rides start from one of several centres in Clarington.
 They are meant to be between 20 and 30 kilometres and last about 2 hours.
 All riders follow the same route.
-The club rides from the same centre for a month of Saturdays before switching locations.

 You may ask, “At what speed and distance do our members ride?”
 The ride leader indicates which ride is being taken in terms of the approximate distance and speed.